-Accordingly, during the additional term above-mentioned, the executive officer who participates in the share purchase plan up to the maximum allowed annually, which is equal to 5% or 10% of his/her salary depending on the position held, is awarded by Transat a number of voting shares whose total purchase price on the secondary market is equal to the aforementioned percentage of salary contributed.
+Accordingly, during the additional term above-mentioned, the executive officer who participates in the share purchase plan up to the maximum allowed annually, which is equal to 5% or 10% of his/her salary depending on the position held, is awarded by Transat a number of Voting Shares whose total purchase price on the secondary market is equal to the aforementioned percentage of salary contributed.
 Shares purchased on the market with employee contributions are discounted 10%.

-One third of the voting shares so awarded by Transat during the calendar year shall vest to each eligible executive officer on January 10 following the year of the award, another third on the second January 10 following the year of the award and another third on the third January 10 following the year of the award, provided the executive officer holds on to all voting shares subscribed for under the share purchase plan at each of these dates.
-In the event that the eligible executive officer ceases to occupy his or her position, retires or in the event that he or she dies or becomes permanently disabled, the said executive officer or his or her assigns, as the case may be, shall become the owner of the awarded voting shares vested to him or her on the date of his or her termination of employment or on the date of his or her death.
-The voting shares awarded by Transat do not confer any rights to the eligible executive officer prior to vesting.
+One third of the Voting Shares so awarded by Transat during the calendar year shall vest to each eligible executive officer on January 10 following the year of the award, another third on the second January 10 following the year of the award and another third on the third January 10 following the year of the award, provided the executive officer holds on to all Voting Shares subscribed for under the share purchase plan at each of these dates.
+In the event that the eligible executive officer ceases to occupy his or her position, retires or in the event that he or she dies or becomes permanently disabled, the said executive officer or his or her assigns, as the case may be, shall become the owner of the awarded Voting Shares vested to him or her on the date of his or her termination of employment or on the date of his or her death.
+The Voting Shares awarded by Transat do not confer any rights to the eligible executive officer prior to vesting.

-However, in the event of a change of control of Transat, any eligible executive officer will acquire, automatically and in advance, the right to those shares awarded but not yet vested on the date of the said change of control, provided that on such date he or she still holds the same number of shares subscribed for under the share purchase plan corresponding to each award.
+However, in the event of a change of control of Transat as described in section 6.8, any eligible executive officer will acquire, automatically and in advance, the right to those shares awarded but not yet vested on the date of the said change of control, provided that on such date he or she still holds the same number of shares subscribed for under the share purchase plan corresponding to each award.

-For the period from November 1, 2014, to October 31, 2015, an aggregate of 38,251 shares having an approximate aggregate value of \$255,848 were awarded to the executive officers of the Corporation under the Transaction Plan.
-Of that number, 1,944 shares vested on January 10, 2015, 12,750 vested on January 10, 2016, 12,750 will vest on January 10, 2017, and 10,806 will vest on January 10, 2018.
+For the period from November 1, 2015 to October 31, 2016, an aggregate of 41,332 shares having an approximate aggregate value of \$256,675 were awarded to executive officers of the Corporation under the Transaction Plan.
+Of that number, 2,605 shares vested on January 10, 2016, 13,777 vested on January 10, 2017, 13,777 will vest on January 10, 2018 and 11,173 will vest on January 10, 2019.